 What flours include prebiotics and fibre for gut health?

 Foods with high levels of prebiotics and dietary fibre include fruits, vegetables, nuts, seeds, wholegrain cereals, legumes and pulses.
 Baking or consuming foods with a variety of plant-based flours is one way to introduce new sources of prebiotics to your diet.
 While wheat flour is a staple of the Australian diet, there are many other flour and grain options available that can help ensure you get a wide range of prebiotic fibres needed to feed a healthy microbiome.
-Other flour and grain options you might consider this Valentine’s Day include:
+Other flour and grain options you might consider include:

 - Buckwheat – a source of resistant starch and polyphenols